-DISCLAIMER --- I know tomatoes aren't in season but, as I had the great privilege to work with about 20 fifth graders from St. Leo's School in Oakland and to do a cooking demo for them at our hospital's farmers market, I wanted to show them something they could make at home soon.
-In fact almost all of them promised they would go to my web site to make this salsa.
-READ THIS, KIDS --- while the salsa will be really good now it will taste MUCH, MUCH better when tomatoes are in season in Oakland --- later this summer.
+I recently had the great privilege to do a cooking demonstration for fifth graders from St. Leo's School in Oakland, California, at our hospital's farmers market.
+I wanted to show them something they could make at home.
+In fact, almost all of them promised they would go to this website to make this salsa.
+What a great day it was.

 Many of them professed to help their moms and dads with all it takes to put meals on the table.
 But only a few are actually prepping fruits and vegetables yet.
 They certainly got a chance at school.

 They used their plastic "lettuce knives" (they cut vegetables and not skin) and sliced many kinds of fresh fruit and veggies for snacks and to use to make sandwiches for lunch.

 Mollie Katzen, a friend of mine in recent years, is probably in the top ten cookbook authors of all time having started with the Moosewood Cookbook when I still had a beard, long hair, and Birkenstocks.

 Not only did she come up with the idea of what to do for the kids' lunch, but she also gave each one of them a copy of the age-appropriate cookbook, "Honest Pretzels".

 Each child received an apron, a book, and a bag of fruits and veggies from our market.
 After they met all the farmers at the market, we made some salsa.